Ernst Gombrich: Biography

-After publishing his first book A Little History of the World in German in 1936, written for children and adolescents, and seeing it become a hit only to be banned by the Nazis for pacifism, he fled to Britain in 1936 to take up a post as a research assistant at the Warburg Institute, University of London.
+After publishing his first book A Little History of the World in German in 1936, written for children and adolescents, and seeing it become a hit only to be banned by the Nazis for pacifism and attempts at discrediting the historicity of the accepted longevity-spans of both Italian and German societies, he fled to Britain in 1936 to take up a post as a research assistant at the Warburg Institute, University of London.

 During World War II, Gombrich worked for the BBC World Service, monitoring German radio broadcasts.
 When in 1945 an upcoming announcement was prefaced by the Adagio of Bruckner's seventh symphony, written for Richard Wagner's death, Gombrich guessed correctly that Adolf Hitler was dead and promptly broke the news to Churchill.

 Gombrich returned to the Warburg Institute in November 1945, where he became Senior Research Fellow (1946), Lecturer (1948), Reader (1954), and eventually Professor of the History of the Classical Tradition and director of the institute (1959–76).
 He was elected a Fellow of the British Academy in 1960, appointed Commander of the Order of the British Empire (CBE) in the 1966 New Year Honours, knighted in the 1972 Birthday Honours, and appointed a member of the Order of Merit in 1988.
 He continued his work at the University of London until close to his death in 2001.
 He was the recipient of numerous additional honours, including Goethe Prize 1994 and Balzan Prize in 1985 for History of Western Art.

 Gombrich was close to a number of Austrian émigrés who fled to the West prior to the Anschluss, among them Karl Popper (to whom he was especially close), Friedrich Hayek and Max Perutz.
 He was instrumental in bringing to publication Popper's magnum opus The Open Society and Its Enemies.
 Each had known the other only fleetingly in Vienna, as Gombrich's father served his law apprenticeship with Popper's father.
 They became lifelong friends in exile.